1. Overview

 Ours is no caravan of despair!"

-This vast caravan of love and faith even makes space FOR our despair, but it is most definitely not a caravan OF despair!
+There is plenty of room for all.
+This vast caravan of love and faith even makes space for our despair, but it is most definitely not a caravan of despair!

-It is built from the essence of hope- the expectant awaiting of The More Than We See Or Know Now.
+It is built from the essence of hope- the expectant awaiting of The More Than We See or Know Now.

 [ Top of Page ]